Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems

-However, they assumed that the support of the transition probabilities are known.
-Tewari and Bartlett \cite{tewari2008optimistic} proposed a learning algorithm that uses $l_1$ distance instead of KL divergence with the same order of regret but a larger constant.
-Their proof is simpler than the proof in \cite{burnetas1997optimal} and does not require the support of the transition probabilities to be known.
+However, they assumed that the support of the transition probabilities is known.
+Tewari and Bartlett \cite{tewari2008optimistic} proposed a learning algorithm that uses $l_1$ distance instead of KL divergence with the same order of regret but a larger constant; their proof is simpler than that found in \cite{burnetas1997optimal} and does not require the support of the transition probabilities to be known.
 Auer and Ortner \cite{auer2009near} proposed another algorithm with logarithmic regret and reduced computation for the MDP problem, which solves the average reward optimality equations only when a confidence interval is halved.
 In all the above work the MDPs are assumed to be irreducible.

-\revq{Contrary to the related work in Markovian restless bandits \cite{tekin2012online}, which compare the performance of the learning algorithm with the best static policy, in this paper we compare our learning algorithm with the best dynamic policy.}